 India’s cement industry, the secod largest in the world, will add 80-100 million tonnes (mt) of capacity by 2024-25 (FY25), driven by increased spending on housing and infrastructure.
 Input costs which have hurt the bottomlines are beginning to cool down.
 Consolidation continues as strategic moves are made by corporates.
 And yet the biggest innovation efforts are directed towards decarbonisation and logistics.
 Procurement therefore will undergo some shift and so will logistics.

-India’s largest and only cement magazine, the 37-year-old Indian Cement Review magazine is scheduled to host the 13 th Cement EXPO on 24 th February at Hotel Sheraton, Hyderabad.
-The co-located 8 th Indian Cement Review Conference will address the cement industry’s ambitions to deliver sustainable, low-carbon cement, in line with the 2030 carbon reduction targets, while navigating the major economic forces impacting businesses at present.
-The event will also see the staging of the 6 th Indian Cement Review Awards where fastest growing cement companies and industry stalwarts will be awarded.
+India’s largest and only cement magazine, the 38-year-old Indian Cement Review magazine is scheduled to host the 14th Cement EXPO on 14th - 15th Decembrer at Hotel Manekshaw Center, New Delhi.
+The co-located 9th Indian Cement Review Conference will address the cement industry’s ambitions to deliver sustainable, low-carbon cement, in line with the 2030 carbon reduction targets, while navigating the major economic forces impacting businesses at present.
+The event will also see the staging of the 7th Indian Cement Review Awards where fastest growing cement companies and industry stalwarts will be awarded.

 The cement industry is also a major emitter of CO2, accounting for about 6% of the country's total emissions.
 However, there are a number of initiatives underway to reduce the CO2 emissions from the cement industry, such as using alternative fuels and improving energy efficiency.

 Here are some of the key trends that are expected to shape the cement industry in India in the coming years: